 Click here for more information

-The County Clerk's office cannot give legal advise.
-If you need legal advise please speak with an attorney prior to visiting our office.
-We do not provide legal forms and cannot give instructions on how to fill out legal documents as that would be giving legal advise.
+The County Clerk's office cannot give legal advice.
+If you need legal advice please speak with an attorney prior to visiting our office.
+We do not provide legal forms and cannot give instructions on how to fill out legal documents as that would be giving legal advice.
 Thank you!

 Click here for self-help legal advise.